fdabl/fdabl.github.io/menu/about.md

 I began my academic journey in Graz, Austria, where I studied Psychology and Philosophy.
 Dissatisfied with both, I looked for a more formal way to study the human mind and behaviour and ended up in Tübingen, Germany, pursuing a Masters degree in Cognitive Science.

 For my thesis, I stepped out the ivory tower academia can sometimes be and worked with a car company on evaluating artificial driver models in their traffic simulation.
 While that was fun, academia is fun too, and so I started a PhD at the Department of Psychological Methods, University of Amsterdam, in December 2017.
-Broadly speaking, I am working on topics related to Bayesian inference and testing, graphical models, causality, and time-series analysis.
+Broadly speaking, I am working on topics related to Bayesian inference and testing, dynamical systems, causal inference, and time-series analysis.

 Besides academic things, I'm thinking about how we can utilize people's quantitative skills for the social good.
 To that end, I co-founded [CorrelAidxNL](https://correlaid.org/correlaid-x/netherlands/) and am part of [DataMission](http://www.datamission.nl/).
 From 2015 to 2018, I was editor at the [Journal of European Psychology Students](https://jeps.efpsa.org/) where we introduced Registered Reports early on.
 I am also part of the PhD committee [PsAiKo](http://psyres.uva.nl/for-staff/psaiko/organization/organization.html) at the University of Amsterdam.